Pippa Middleton Is Jealous Of The Meghan & Kate Bond Over Her Pregnancy

 Now that Pippa Middleton has had her baby, it’s Duchess Meghan who has been relying on Kate Middleton for pregnancy advice.
 But this is allegedly causing some jealousy on the part of the younger Middleton sister who was used to having Duchess Kate all to herself.

-“Pippa is incredibly jealous over Kate and Meghan’s relationship!”
+“Pippa is incredibly jealous over Kate and Meghan’s relationship!

 “Meghan is turning to Kate for everything related to her pregnancy right now and Kate loves it because she is a very hands-on mother.
 She knows that Meghan wants to be too.”